AllenDowney/EqualityWEF/HALE/jb/tech_report.md

 The table is sorted by importance, which indicates in general how effective it is to reduce a particular gap.
 The counterfactual results (the "Change in LE gap" column) indicate how much reducing that gap would specifically affect the life expectancy gap in the United States, which depends on how far the United States is from the target gap for that indicator.

-The results show that reducing the Suicide gap from 17.3 to 4.51 (the level observed in Türkiye) would reduce the predicted life expectancy gap by 0.548 years, the largest single impact.
-Reducing the Unintentional Injury gap to zero would reduce the LE gap by an additional 0.311 years.
-Reducing the Alcohol gap from 5.54 to 0.306 (the level observed in Colombia) would reduce the gap by 0.251 years.
+The results show that reducing the Suicide gap from 17.3 to 4.51 (the level observed in Türkiye) would reduce the predicted life expectancy gap by 0.537 years, the largest single impact.
+Reducing the Unintentional Injury gap to zero would reduce the LE gap by an additional 0.301 years.
+Reducing the Alcohol gap from 5.54 to 0.306 (the level observed in Colombia) would reduce the gap by 0.241 years.
 Reducing the Neoplasms gap to zero would reduce the gap by 0.214 years.

 Most indicators show negative changes (gap-closing effects), but a few show positive changes (gap-widening effects).
 The positive changes occur when reducing a gap predictor would increase the life expectancy gap, which can happen when the relationship between predictors and the outcome is complex due to correlations among indicators.

 When we sum the effects across all indicators, we can see the total potential impact:

-- **Gap-closing indicators** (negative changes): The sum of all indicators that would reduce the life expectancy gap includes Suicide (-0.548), Unintentional Injury (-0.311), Alcohol (-0.251), Neoplasms (-0.214), Liver Disease (-0.198), Homicide (-0.083), and Road Traffic (-0.12).
+- **Gap-closing indicators** (negative changes): The sum of all indicators that would reduce the life expectancy gap includes Suicide (-0.537), Unintentional Injury (-0.301), Alcohol (-0.241), Neoplasms (-0.214), Liver Disease (-0.203), Road Traffic (-0.156), and Homicide (-0.135), for a total reduction of **-1.79 years**.

-- **Gap-widening indicators** (positive changes): The sum of all indicators that would increase the life expectancy gap includes Diabetes (+0.427) and Chronic Respiratory disease (+0.053).
+- **Gap-widening indicators** (positive changes): The sum of all indicators that would increase the life expectancy gap includes Diabetes (+0.432) and Chronic Respiratory disease (+0.057), for a total increase of **+0.49 years**.

 The net effect of closing all gaps to their target levels would be a reduction in the predicted life expectancy gap.
 This represents a substantial part of the current gap.